VLSIDA/calbridge_git_tutorial/README.md

 After this, we will break into two groups and asnwer the following questions using git (and unix?) commands:
 1. Who was the first to commit their own copy of the template?
 1. Who made the most commits?
-1. I've hidden a secret in a branch.
+1. I've hidden something in a branch.
 What is this branch name?
 1. What is hidden in the branch and how can you find it??

 ## Instructors